 Explore the metropolitan city in the mountains and stay at some of the best hostels in Bogota while you do.

 With over 8 million people, it is no wonder the Colombian capital exemplifies every trait of a big city.
-However, being at 8,000 feet above sea level means it never really loses its mountain-cool climate.
+However, being 8,000 feet above sea level means it never loses its mountain-cool climate.

-Chances are if you are backpacking in Colombia, you will spend some time in this dynamic city.
+If you are backpacking in Colombia, you will likely spend some time in this dynamic city.
+Below are some of our favorite hostels in different parts of Bogota.

 Quick Recommendations